puppetlabs/puppet-docs/source/pe/3.0/quick_writing.markdown

 You have now performed the core workflows of an intermediate Puppet user.
 In the course of their normal work, an intermediate user will:

-* Download and hack Forge modules that almost (but not quite) fit their deployment's needs.
+* Download and modify Forge modules that almost (but not quite) fit their deployment's needs.
 * Create new modules and write new classes to manage many types of resources, including files, services, packages, user accounts, and more.
-* Build and curate a site module to empower junior admins and simplify the decisions involved in deploying new machines.
+* Build and curate a site module to safely empower junior admins and simplify the decisions involved in deploying new machines.

 * * *